Leave in connection with pregnancy, after childbirth and in connection with adoption

 In addition to parental leave at the birth of a child, each parent is entitled to take unpaid leave, referred to as temporary parental leave, for up to 16 weeks until a child reaches eight years of age.
 No payments are made during temporary parental leave and parents cannot transfer rights between themselves.

 Parents who are not in the labour market or in less than 25% of a full-time position may be entitled to a childbirth grant.
-The requirement for payment are usually that a parent must be domiciled in Iceland when the child is born and must have been for the last twelve months preceding the birth.
+The requirements for payment are usually that a parent must be domiciled in Iceland when the child is born and must have been for the last twelve months preceding the birth.
 Entitlement to a childbirth grant expires when the child is 24 months old.
 Application for a childbirth grant must be made no later than three weeks before the estimated date of birth.

 Students who have been in full-time study for at least 6 of the past 12 months prior to the birth of a child and satisfied requirements for study progress during that time are entitled to a childbirth grant.